enkidevs/curriculum/Python/Core/the-from-import-statement.md

 ```
 ???

-* No, because the function is missused
+* No, because the function is misused
 * Yes, because we imported the `my_funcitons` module
 * It will run but throw exceptions